-The words we use has a huge impact on how we feel and what we experience on a daily basis.
+The words we use has a huge impact on how we feel and what we experience daily.

-If we use more positive words, whether it’s in written form or spoken, we’ll tend to be more optimistic, cheerful and confident.
-On the other hand, if we use more negative words, we’ll tend to be more pessimistic, focused on what’s going wrong and not be as self-assured or self-confident as we’d like to be.
+If we use more positive words, whether it’s in written form or spoken, we’ll be more optimistic, cheerful and confident.
+If we use more negative words, we’ll be more pessimistic, focused on what’s going wrong and not be as self-assured or self-confident as we’d like to be.